anirag/Social-Media-Prediction-Challenge---2nd-Place-solution/README.txt

 hand_crafted (selected_features2)+ tfidf-word + tfidf-char + topic features should produce a result of ~3.266
 hand_crafted (selected_features1) + topic features should produce a result of ~3.272

-To modify what feeatures to include, use config.py
+To modify what features to include, use config.py